Demonstration of ThGEM-Multiwire Hybrid Charge Readout for Directional Dark Matter Searches: Conclusion

-Hence, the ThGEM-Multiwire technology has the potentials to serve as a robust, low noise charge readout with known fine grain track resolution in the future massive directional dark matter detector know as CYGNUS-TPC.
+Hence, the ThGEM-Multiwire technology has the potential to serve as a robust, low noise charge readout with known fine grain track resolution in the future massive directional dark matter detector known as CYGNUS-TPC.